In which our correspondent learns the dangers of combining a steel door covered with scrap paper with a butane lighter....

 When we finally had a good blaze going on the front of Bill’s door, with a dozen or so spots burning, Pat looked at me and got that evil smile again.
 I knew bad things were about to ensue.

-Page 2 of 3 - Pat jumped forward, pounded on Bill’s door with his fist, then bolted into his own room and slammed the door.
+Pat jumped forward, pounded on Bill’s door with his fist, then bolted into his own room and slammed the door.

 I decided maybe it was time for me to be toddling off to bed.
 I nosedived into my room for a good night’s rest as well.